It certainly seems, ladies and gentlemen, the Senate is awash in tears lately.

 And that's when the crowd went nuts.

-But here again, uh this is the party that votes against any oil exploration to make us independent of uh Saudi Arabia and their own president Bill Clinton walked hand in hand with Saudi Princes, happened all over the place.
+But here again, this is the party that votes against any oil exploration to make us independent of Saudi Arabia.

-We couldn't let this finish without Howard Dean uh last night, the Paint the Nation Blue rally, Howard Dean at it again.
+We couldn't let this finish without Howard Dean last night, the Paint the Nation blue rally.

-This country is a democratic country with a big D. If you put even in places like Texas and Oklahoma, you put our message, our issues up against their issues, most people agree with our issues.
+This country is a democratic country with a big D. If you put, even in places like Texas and Oklahoma, you put our message, our issues up against their issues.

 Thank you, Governor Dean.

-Nobody you don't have an agenda.
+Nobody, you don't have an agenda.

 Your agenda is one of obstructionism.

-Anyway, I just wanted to share all this with you folks, because it At the end of it all, you can just laugh.
+Anyway, I just wanted to share all this with you folks because at the end of it all, you can just laugh at the total absurdity of all of this.

 Back here in just a second.